graphcore-research/tessellate-ipu/jax_ipu_experimental_addons/tile/README.md

 # IPU basic tile API

-The sub-module `jax_ipu_experimental_addons.tile` provides basic tooling for programming the IPU at the low level directly in JAX (i.e. exposing some of the Poplar vertex API at the higher level).
+The sub-module `jax_ipu_experimental_addons.tile` provides basic tooling for programming the IPU at the low level directly in JAX (i.e. exposing some of the Poplar tensor and vertex API at the higher level).

 ## Tile mapping of an array